albertlevinb/little-lemon-app/README.md

 - **Tailwind CSS**: Utility-first CSS framework for styling
 - **Lucide React**: Icon library for UI elements
 - **JavaScript**: ES6+ features and modern syntax
+- **Supabase**: Backend-as-a-service for data storage, authentication, and row-level security

 ## About

+This is a full-stack restaurant reservation system built with React and Supabase, featuring real-time booking validation, secure backend policies, and a polished, responsive UI.

-Built as part of the Meta Front-End Developer Specialization on Coursera, demonstrating proficiency in modern React development practices.
+Originally developed as part of the Meta Front-End Developer Specialization on Coursera, the project has since been extended to include a production-ready backend using Supabase with row-level security (RLS) and live availability checking.

+It demonstrates modern frontend and backend integration, clean UX patterns, and real-world data handling for portfolio and freelance use.